denyssecunza/ttp-takehome/README.md

 ### Installing

-From within the `infinte-scroll` directory:
+From within the `infinite-scroll` directory:

 ```sh
 npm install